Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/directional-traversal.md

 All previous examples in this section traversed the graph in the `OUTBOUND` edge direction.
 However, you might want to also traverse in reverse direction (`INBOUND`) or both (`ANY`).
 Because `circles/A` only has outbound edges, the queries below start traversing from `circles/E`:

+The following examples are based on the [traversal graph](../../graph-examples/example-graphs#the-traversal-graph).
+If you create this example graph, then you can run any of the queries listed in this topic.

 ### OUTBOUND Example

 The first traversal moves only in the forward (`OUTBOUND`) direction.
 Therefore, traversing from **E** only returns **F**.